 Even in states that limit the owner's liability to bite injuries, courts may interpret the laws to apply when there wasn't broken skin or a wound from the "bite."
 For instance, a California court found that a dog owner was liable for injuries that resulted when a man fell off a ladder after the dog grabbed his leg in its jaws (Johnson v.
 McMahon, 68 Cal.
 App.
 4th 173 (1998)).

-The chart below shows the main features of the statutes in the states that have strict-liability (or "sort of strict" liability) dog-bite laws.
+The chart below shows the main features of the statutes in the states that have strict liability (or "sort of strict" liability) dog-bite laws.
 In states that aren't listed here, lawsuits for dog bites must be based on either the dog owner's negligence or the one-bite rule.
+(If you have questions about a specific state, you can look for it in this state-by-state guide to dog-bite laws.)

-Note that the laws shown below were updated as of December 2020.
+Note that this chart is current as of November 2025.
 Because states can change their laws at any time, it's always a good idea to check the current statutes.
-(You can find your state's laws by searching on this Library of Congress guide to state laws.)
+(You can find your state's laws by searching on this Library of Congress guide to state laws).

 State |